ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 # Build a database-driven Slackbot with {{site.data.keyword.conversationfull}}

 In this solution tutorial we are going to build a Slackbot to create and search Db2 database entries for events and conferences.
 The Slackbot is backed by the {{site.data.keyword.conversationfull}} service.
 We integrate Slack and {{site.data.keyword.conversationshort}} using the [Conversation connector](https://github.com/watson-developer-cloud/conversation-connector/) in a serverless way.
-The connector is based on IBM Cloud Functions and Cloudant NoSQL DB.
+The connector is based on IBM Cloud Functions and {{site.data.keyword.cloudant_short_notm}}.
 The chatbot interacts with the Db2 database through {{site.data.keyword.conversationshort}}.
 All (not much) function code is written in Node.js, but other languages could have been easily used, too.

 ![](images/solution19/SlackbotArchitecture.png)